timofeysie/ngSniper/README.md

 ## To Do

 Use Blind Spot's Bindonce lib in a few demos as a solution to too many bindings.
+Use charts to display the stats.
+Use colours to indicate Google findings about when a user is ready to leave a website after waiting, and other benchmark metrics.
+For bindings, "more of 2000 watchers can lag the UI"

 ## Build & development